 For those of you who are OK with dairy/whey, Tera's Whey is a good option, organic and carefully sourced/prepared.

 POWDERED SUPERFOOD GREENS: They offer a huge nutritional punch filled with vitamins, minerals, antioxidants, phytonutrients, fiber, usually probiotics & enzymes as well, and it’s an easy way to add a serving of greens to your day.
 I like:

-Seeds: Chia and Ground flax seeds (you buy them whole and grind them at home; they last longer this way)
+Seeds: Chia, Hemp and ground Flax seeds (you buy them whole and grind them at home when using; they last longer this way)

-Powders: Spirulina, Chlorella, E3 Live, Maca, Acai, Lucuma, Ashwaganda, and Raw Cacao.
+Powders: Spirulina, Chlorella, E3 Live, Maca, Lucuma, Ashwaganda, Camu-Camu, Tulsi, Raw Cacao, Acai.

 organic (fresh or frozen) baby spinach, kale, romaine, collards,mixed baby greens

 organic zucchini, cucumbers, avocados, beets, carrots, sweet potatoes, cauliflower

 organic apples, pears, berries (blueberries, blackberries, raspberries, cherries), figs, coconut, prunes, mango, bananas, and any/all local and seasonal fruit

 fresh ginger (I add to all of my smoothies) and even small amounts of fresh turmeric

 And there you have it!
 Give these smoothies a shot!
 It may take a bit of practice and getting used to, but once you find the combos/ingredients that you like, start making green smoothies a regular morning meal, twice or three times a week if not more.
 I personally find that no other breakfast makes me feel as good, so I have them almost every day (I’m slightly addicted!) but I switch up my combinations, and even alternate between protein powders when I finish them.